-Stalking includes activity otherwise defined by the laws of the State of Maryland (Md.
+- Stalking includes activity otherwise defined by the laws of the State of Maryland (Md.
 Code Ann., Crim.
 Law § 3-801, et seq.) and the State of New Mexico (N.M.
 Stat.
-Ann. § 30-3A- 3, et seq.), as applicable.

-- S. Title IX Sexual Harassment includes sexual assault, sexual harassment, quid pro quo sexual harassment, dating violence, domestic violence, and stalking as defined herein. - T. The Title IX Coordinator is the senior College administrator who oversees the College's compliance with Title IX.
-The Title IX Coordinator is responsible for administrative response to reports and Formal Complaints of Title IX Sexual Harassment and other conduct prohibited under this Policy.
-The Title IX Coordinator is available to discuss the Policy, coordinate Supportive Measures, explain College policies and procedures, and provide education on relevant issues.
-The Title IX Coordinator may designate one or more Deputy Title IX Coordinators to facilitate these responsibilities.
-Any member of the College community may contact the Title IX Coordinator with questions. - U. Investigators are neutral and impartial fact-finders who gather evidence during the investigation.
+Ann. § 30-3A- 3, et seq.), as applicable. - T. Sexual Exploitation occurs when a person takes non-consensual or abusive sexual advantage of another for the individual's own advantage or benefit, or to the benefit or advantage of anyone other than the one being exploited, and that behavior does not otherwise constitute one of the other Sexual Misconduct offenses.
+Examples of Sexual Exploitation include, but are not limited to: non-consensual observation or recording of individuals who are undressed or engaging in sexual acts; prostituting another person; knowingly transmitting a STI, STD, or HIV to another; and administering or providing alcohol and/or drugs for the purpose of impairing a person. - U. Sexual Misconduct includes sexual assault, College sexual harassment, quid pro quo sexual harassment, dating violence, domestic violence, sexual coercion, sexual exploitation, and stalking as defined herein. - V. Sexual Misconduct Coordinator is the senior College administrator who oversees the College's compliance with all forms of sexual misconduct, including that specifically governed by Title IX.
+The Sexual Misconduct Coordinator is responsible for administrative response to reports and Formal Complaints of Sexual Misconduct Policy, the Title IX Sexual Harassment Policy, and other applicable policies.
+The Sexual Misconduct Coordinator is available to discuss the Policy, coordinate Supportive Measures, explain College policies and procedures, and provide education on relevant issues.
+The Sexual Misconduct Coordinator may designate one or more Deputy Sexual Misconduct Coordinators to facilitate these responsibilities.
+Any member of the College community may contact the Sexual Misconduct Coordinator with questions. - W. Investigators are neutral and impartial fact-finders who gather evidence during the investigation.
 The investigators are responsible for completing an investigation report at the conclusion of the investigation.
-The Title IX Deputy Coordinators may supervise and advise the Title IX investigators when conducting investigations and update the Title IX Coordinator as necessary to ensure compliance with Title IX.
-Investigators need not be employees of the College. - V. Hearing Officer(s) are responsible for conducting the hearing in an orderly manner, controlling the conduct of all participants and attendees of the hearing, and rendering a written determination regarding responsibility of the Respondent's alleged conduct charges in an impartial, neutral, and objective manner.
+The Deputy Sexual Misconduct Coordinators may supervise and advise the investigators when conducting investigations and update the Sexual Misconduct Coordinator as necessary to ensure compliance with this policy.
+Investigators need not be employees of the College. - X. Hearing Officer(s) are responsible for conducting the hearing in an orderly manner, controlling the conduct of all participants and attendees of the hearing, and rendering a written determination regarding responsibility of the Respondent's alleged conduct charges in an impartial, neutral, and objective manner.
 Hearing Officer(s) need not be employees of the College.